eosnetworkfoundation/grant-framework/applications/eos-id.md

 **Chetana Bhardwaj** - Dynamic, hands on, Agile Scrum Master with experience managing software development projects that meet demanding time restraints and exceed all expectations.
 Chetana is an of the box thinker who champions innovative technical solutions to address complex client needs and related business problems, ensuring superior outcomes.

 **Milica Sequeira** - Our UI/UX designer.
 She is a critical thinker and skillfully navigates the research, design and feedback of all aspects of building highly user friendly solutions.
+Drawing upon her front-end development background, she brings an added dimension to her design work, ensuring that applications not only look visually appealing but also operate seamlessly.

 ### Team Org Repos